Currently 5 visitors

 An interesting effort to play authentic Atari M.U.L.E. over the internet.

 A tutorial on how to play M.U.L.E. as well as background information on the Mountain Wampus.
 There is also a dedicated M.U.L.E. discussion board there.
-The web site appears to be gone now (April 2006), though Jack's M.U.L.E.
+The web site appears to be gone since April 2006, though Jack's M.U.L.E.
 FORUM is still working.

 Magellan's Log Multi-Media Magazine